avanish-patel/JDBC/README.md

-# JDBC Connection wiht MySQl database
+# JDBC Connection with MySQl database

 step by step guide to connectiong to a database